 Among all achievements of K-stability theory, the most striking one is the construction of projective scheme parametrizing K-polystable Fano varieties with fixed numerical invariants, see Theorem \ref{K-moduli}.
 This construction involves many recipes: different ways to characterize K-stability (e.g. Theorem \ref{thm-FujitaLi}), progress on minimal model program (e.g. \cite{Bir-BABI}, Theorem \ref{thm-HRFG}), local KSBA stability of families of higher dimensional varieties (\cite{Kollar-modulibook}), and abstract stack theory (\cite{AHH-goodmoduli}) etc..

 Another surprising aspect is that the local-to-global correspondence between Fano varieties and klt singularities can be extended to include stability theory.
-More precisely, there is a local stability theory, developed based on the notion of normalized volume functions (see \ref{say-normalizedvolume}).
-See Theorem \ref{thm-SDC}.
+More precisely, there is a local stability theory, developed based on the notion of normalized volume functions (see Paragraph \ref{say-normalizedvolume} and Theorem \ref{thm-SDC}).
 Another deep feature is the boundedness, see Theorem \ref{thm-localbounded}.

-There have been several literature surveying the results in K-stability, see e.g. \cites{LLX-localsurvey, Xu-survey,Zhuang-localsurvey}.
+There have been several papers surveying the results in K-stability, see e.g. \cites{LLX-localsurvey, Xu-survey,Zhuang-localsurvey}.
 For readers who want to know the topic in more details, we refer to \cite{Xu-book}.
 In this note, we would like to discuss a number of open questions, rising from different aspects of the theory.
-After the construction of K-moduli spaces and the proof of stable degeneration theorem, we hope these questions can lead to future development of K-stability theory, especially by establishing more connections with other fields of higher dimensional geometry.
+After the construction of K-moduli spaces and the proof of the stable degeneration theorem, we hope these questions can lead to future development of K-stability theory, especially by establishing more connections with other fields of higher dimensional geometry.

-{\bf Acknowledgement}: We would like to thank Baohua Fu, Adrian Langer and Jie Liu for helpful discussions.
+{\bf Acknowledgement}: We would like to thank Baohua Fu, Adrian Langer and Jie Liu for helpful discussions, and Christopher Hacon as well as the anonymous referee for useful suggestions.
 We are especially grateful to Kento Fujita to send us the calculation in \cite{Fujita26} for \ref{ex-contactexample}.
 CX is partially supported by NSF Grant DMS-2201349 and a Simons Investigator grant.
 ZZ is partially supported by the NSF Grants DMS-2240926, DMS-2234736, a Sloan research fellowship and a Packard fellowship.
 CX and ZZ are also partially supported by the Simons Collaboration Grant on Moduli of Varieties.